Yannis Clementia

-Yannis Clementia (born 5 July 1997) is a Martiniquais professional footballer who plays as goalkeeper for Caen.
+Yannis Clementia (born 5 July 1997) is a Martiniquais professional footballer who plays as goalkeeper for Caen and the Martinique national team.

 Professional career

 Clementia began playing football as a child with his local Martiniquais side Club Franciscain.
 After some trials in metropolitan France, he moved there in 2012 to continue his footballing career.
 On 14 May 2019, Clementia signed his first professional contract with OGC Nice.
 He made his professional debut for Nice in a 2–1 Ligue 1 win over Amiens SC on 10 August 2019.
 In June 2020, he was released by Nice at the end of his contract.
 On 3 February 2021, Clementia joined Ligue 2 side Caen on a free transfer until the end of the season.

+At 26, Yannis Clémentia achieved his first clean sheet in a professional championship.

 International career

 Clementia was called up to represent the Martinique national team for a pair of friendlies in March 2022.
 He debuted with Martinique in a friendly 4–3 win over Guadeloupe on 26 March 2022.